Gluten-free Dutch speculaas chunks - karlijnskitchen.com

 Notes

-* We use a mix called ‘cookie spices’ in Holland, but it is very similar to pumpkin spice.
-My spice mix contains cinnamon (57%), cilantro, nutmeg, cloves (7%), ginger, cardamom and orange peels.
+* We use a mix called ‘speculaas spices’ in the Netherlands, but it is very similar to pumpkin spice.
+My spice mix contains cinnamon (57%), cilantro, nutmeg, cloves (7%), ginger, cardamom, and orange peels.

 • Prep Time: 1 hour 15 mins